Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 How You Can Become a Certified Addiction Counselor

 This is a position defined by licensing.
-Each state that has a SUD counseling role has their own specific requirements for becoming authorized to perform those services.
+Each state that has a SUD counseling role has its own specific requirements for becoming authorized to perform those services.

-Even though it’s the most common role in addiction counseling, each state has their own title and their own take on what qualifications are required.
+Even though it’s the most common role in addiction counseling, each state has its own title and qualifications.
 That means differences in:

 Getting the Right Degree To Qualify as a Certified Addiction Counselor in Your State